-- Verify flow from the unit. - Verify that the control valve is of the stay-open type and is operating properly. - Verify that the flushing streams rise to equal heights and that the fluid will wash both eyes simultaneously. - Operate for a period of time (2-3 minutes) sufficient to flush any stale fluid from the supply lines. - Record the inspection on the attached tag.
+- Verify flow from the unit. - Verify that the control valve is of the stay-open type and is operating properly. - Verify that the flushing streams rise to equal heights and that the fluid will wash both eyes simultaneously. - Operate for a period of time (2-3 minutes) sufficient to flush any stale fluid from the supply lines. - Record the inspection on the attached tag and in Campus Optics.